-Drive through the northern region of the Upper Clarence, an area noted for its cultural significance and complex natural environment.
-This is a half day circuit drive which can be accessed from the Mt Lindesay Highway.
-The total distance is approximately 64 km on sealed roads.
+This is a circuit drive of half a day which can be accessed from the Mount Lindesay Highway.
+The total distance is 64km on sealed roads.
+The drive is in the northern region of the Upper Clarence, an area noted for its unique and complex natural environment.
 Much of the complexity of the natural surrounds is due to activity associated with the Focal Peak Volcano, which was active some 23 million years ago.
 The eroded volcanic remains of Mt Lindesay, Dome Mountain, Edinburgh Castle and the North and South Obelisks dominate the landscape during the drive.

-The Tooloom Falls (with a fall drop of 8 metres into a deep pool) is a significant viewing area along this drive.
 The word Tooloom is corrupted from the Gidabal word Dooloomi, meaning headlice, named to keep children away from the dangerous pool.
-Tooloom Falls is one of the most significant sites in Gidabal country and was delcared an Aboriginal Place in 1977 under the National Parks and Wildlife Act.
+Tooloom Falls is one of the most significant sites in Gidabal country and was declared an Aboriginal Place in 1977 under the National Parks and Wildlife Act.
 Respect the site, admire the view and take photographs, but stay well back from the edge of the falls and keep away from the slippery rocks.

 Returning to the Urbenville Road, continue for another 3km to this small township dominated by Coutts Crown Mountain on your left.
 On approaching Urbenville, view Ford Timbers Mill on the left.
 The timber industry has been an economic mainstay of the region for generations.
 Entering the village, watch for the Pioneer Cottage on your right, well worth a visit.
 Phone 6634 1254 for an appointment to inspect.
 Admire the many period buildings throughout the village, which has interesting shops, arts and craft stores, fuel and accommodation.